fallen-icarus/cardano-loans/GettingStarted.md

 3. Create the required observer script redeemer.
 7. Create the required staking address for the interest observer script.
 8. Submit the transaction.

+> [!IMPORTANT]
+> This step is required even if a loan is interest-free or non-compounding.
+These periodic rollovers
+> are required in order for the protocol to check if any penalties are required, and apply them when
+> necessary.
+The only time this step is *not* required is when the loan is **both** interest-free
+> and has no penalty.

 #### Convert the next deadline (in POSIX time) to a slot number
 ```bash